On our website and in our marketing materials were often state that we build 'premium' or 'high quality' garden rooms - but what does this mean?

 The fixings (bolts/screws/nails) and the methods that we use to join our timbers together are as important as the timber.

 The external finish on your garden room serves several purposes.
-It's the first line of defence in terms of weather protection, but it's also one of the key elements in terms of your building's aesthetics and design.
+It's the rain screen which provides the first line of defence in terms of weather protection, but it's also one of the key elements in terms of your building's aesthetics and design.

 There's a large selection of cladding options and the choice is often determined by the desired aesthetics and available budget.
 We'll guide you through the pros and cons of the various options.

 Western Red Cedar is a very popular choice for many garden rooms as it looks fantastic and is also dimensionally stable.
-This means that is doesn't expand and contract with humidity as much as many other timbers.
+This means that it doesn't expand and contract with humidity as much as other species of timber.
 There are various grades of Western Red Cedar, with some of the higher grades having barely any knots, giving it a crisp clean appearance.

-However there are many other cladding options ranging from Siberian Larch, Redwood, and Thermowood, and even real stone cladding.
+However there are many other cladding options available ranging from Siberian Larch, Redwood, Thermowood, and composite options.

 Real stone cladding is a premium choice if the budget allows.
 There are dozens of stone options to choose from ranging from rustic traditional styles through to contemporary quartz and slate.
 If you really want your garden building to have character and status, then stone cladding will provide it.